rudidude86/gura-lang.github.io/documents/Module.md

 * **Extensions of Existing Class**

+  Some modules would provide additional methods to classes that already exists.
-  Module `re` would add some methods to `string` class like `string#match()`.
+  For example, module `re` would add some methods to `string` class like `string#match()`.

 * **Operator**

   Some modules would enhance operators so that they can handle objects the modules provide.

-  For example, a module named `gmp` supports operations of various-length number and provides operators to calculate them.
+  For example, a module named `gmp` provides operators on arbitrary precision numbers.

 * **Image Format**

-  You can use a function `image()` to read a image file and importing modules that handle image data would expand the function's capability to support additional image format.
+  You can use a function `image()` to read a image file.
+  Importing modules that handle image data would expand the function's capability to support additional image formats.
   For example, after importing `jpeg` module, the function can read a file in JPEG format like following:

         import(jpeg)